microsoft/PSRule/docs/creating-your-pipeline.md

         modules: 'PSRule.Rules.Azure'
     ```

     This will automatically install compatible versions of all dependencies.

+=== "Generic with PowerShell"

+    Create a pipeline in any CI environment by using PowerShell.

+    ```powershell
+    Install-Module -Name 'PSRule.Rules.Azure' -Scope CurrentUser -Force -ErrorAction Stop;
+    Assert-PSRule -InputPath '.' -Module 'PSRule.Rules.Azure' -Format File -ErrorAction Stop;
+    ```

+!!!
+Tip
+    This example demonstrates using PSRule for Azure, a populate module for testing Azure IaC.
+    Instead, you can [write your own module][7] or use one of our [pre-built modules][6].

 ## Configuration